microsoft/fluentui/rfcs/convergence/authoring-stories.md

 };
 ButtonPrimary.storyName = 'Better story name';
 ```
-3. If the internal story is broken out into its own file, then the file should mirror the name of the story, which will include the `Internal` keyword for
+3. If an internal story is broken out into its own file, then the file should mirror the name of the story, which will include the `Internal` keyword and a `.internal.stories` suffix for easier IDE search.
-IDE search.

 ### 9. UX of stories